CentreSecuriteIA/textbook/docs/includes/abbreviations.md

 *[Robust alignment]: A mesa-optimizer is robustly aligned with the base objective if it robustly optimizes for the base objective across distributions.

-*[Algorithmic range]: The algorithmic range of a machine learning system refers to how extensive the set of algorithms capable of being found by the base optimizer is.
+*[algorithmic range]: The set of possible algorithms that can be found by a machine learning algorithm within a model's parameter space.

-*[Reachability]: The reachability of a learned algorithm refers to the difficulty for the base optimizer to find that learned algorithm.
+*[algorithmic reachability]: The relative difficulty for an machine learning model to find a specific algorithm within the parameter space.

 *[Approximate alignment]: An approximately aligned mesa-optimizer is a pseudo-aligned mesa-optimizer where the base and mesa- objectives are the same up to some degree of approximation error caused only by  the difficulty of representing the base objective in the mesa-optimizer.